bitwarden/server/README.md

 The server project is written in C# using .NET Core with ASP.NET Core.
 The database is written in T-SQL/SQL Server.
 The codebase can be developed, built, run, and deployed cross-platform on Windows, macOS, and Linux distributions.

-## Build/Run
+## Developer Documentation

-Build instructions for all Bitwarden applications, including the server, are located in our [Contributing Documentation](https://contributing.bitwarden.com/).
-This also includes contributing guidelines, recommended tooling, code style tips, and lots of other great information to get you started.
+Please refer to the [Server Setup Guide](https://contributing.bitwarden.com/server/guide/) in the [Contributing Documentation](https://contributing.bitwarden.com/) for build instructions, recommended tooling, code style tips, and lots of other great information to get you started.

 ## Deploy